apostrophe-express

 # absoluteUrl(req, res, next)

 Standard middleware.
-Sets the req.absoluteUrl property for all requests, based on the baseUrl option if available, otherwise based on the user's request headers.
+Sets the req.absoluteUrl property for all requests, based on the baseUrl option or APOS_BASE_URL environment variable if available, otherwise based on the user's request headers.
 The global prefix option and req.url are then appended.

 req.baseUrl and req.baseUrlWithPrefix are also made available, and all three properties are also added to req.data if not already present.

-The baseUrl option should be configured at the top level, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
+The baseUrl option should be configured at the top level or through the APOS_BASE_URL environment variable, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
 For a satisfyingly global result, set it at the top level instead.

 # htmlPageId(req, res, next)